eosnetworkfoundation/eosio-plus/eosio+PathToRoadmapProposal.md

 ## High-Level Process Steps

 Currently four Blue Papers are underway by separate Working Groups.
-The main focus of this proposal is to outline how the Blue Paper based groups (Core+, Api+, Wallet+, and Audit+) will be delivered, reviewed, consolidated, ranked, funded, and then integrated into a roadmap spanning multiple releases over several quarters.
+The main focus of this proposal is to outline how the Blue Paper based groups (Core+, API+, Wallet+, and Audit+) will be delivered, reviewed, consolidated, ranked, funded, and then integrated into a roadmap spanning multiple releases over several quarters.

 At its highest level the major steps are as follows: